huanjinzi/groovy/README.md

 * the delegate can be used transparently, that is to say without prefixing method calls with delegate. as explained in the next paragraph.

+### Delegation strategy
+A closure actually defines multiple resolution strategies that you can choose:

+* `Closure.OWNER_FIRST` is the default strategy.
+If a property/method exists on the owner, then it will be called on the owner.
+If not, then the delegate is used.

+* `Closure.DELEGATE_FIRST` reverses the logic: the delegate is used first, then the owner

+* `Closure.OWNER_ONLY` will only resolve the property/method lookup on the owner: the delegate will be ignored.

+* `Closure.DELEGATE_ONLY` will only resolve the property/method lookup on the delegate: the owner will be ignored.

+* `Closure.TO_SELF` can be used by developers who need advanced meta-programming techniques and wish to implement a custom resolution strategy: the resolution will not be made on the owner or the delegate but only on the closure class itself.
+It makes only sense to use this if you implement your own subclass of Closure.

+By changing the `resolveStrategy`, we are modifying delegation strategy.